-Alabama has unveiled a new Career Readiness Credential (CRC) initiative.
-Students who qualify for AE (18 or older – 16 and 17 year olds who have officially withdrawn from school and need a GED or have a high school diploma but are functioning below grade level 12.9) will attend at least 12 hours of Adult Education classes and work on skills based on their individual Plan of Instruction (POI).
-Targeted instruction such as WIN, KeyTrain, Aztec and Plato can be used in place of or in conjunction with the traditional Adult Education computer programs and workbooks.
+Alabama has a Career Readiness Credential (CRC) initiative.
+Students who qualify for AE (18 or older or 16 and 17 year old who has officially withdrawn from school and needs a GED or has a high school diploma but is functioning below grade level 12.9) will attend at least 12 hours of Adult Education classes and work on skills based on their individual Plan of Instruction (POI).
+Targeted instruction, such as WIN, can be used in place of or in conjunction with the traditional Adult Education computer programs and workbooks.
 The students will take posttests.
-When their targeted instruction and TABE posttests indicate, they will be eligible to take the WorkKeys© assessment.
-The WorkKeys© scores will be used to determine if they qualify for the CRC credential and will indicate the level of the credential (bronze, sliver, or gold).
+When their targeted instruction and TABE posttests indicate, they will be eligible to take the WorkKeys® assessment.
+The WorkKeys® scores will be used to determine if they qualify for the CRC credential and will indicate the level of the credential (bronze, silver, gold, or platinum).

-Several things to remember – the CRC will be an economic boom for our state and will help our students find employment.
-It will in essence be a statewide database of qualified employees.
-The CRC will document a person’s skills based on WorkKeys© which is a job skills assessment system measuring “real world” skills that employers believe are critical to job success.
-These skills are valuable for any occupation – skilled or professional – and at any level of education.
+The CRC is an economic boom for our state and will help our students find employment.
+It will, in essence, be a statewide database of qualified employees.
+The CRC will document a person’s skills based on WorkKeys®, a job skills assessment system measuring “real world” skills employers believe are critical to job success.
+These skills are valuable for any occupation, skilled or professional, and any level of education.

-All of our teachers are experienced professionals who are dedicated to seeing learners achieve their goals.
-We use up-to-date high quality study materials.
-Many of our classrooms are equipped with computers that have programs designed to help learners prepare for the GED and the CRC.
+All our teachers are experienced professionals dedicated to seeing learners achieve their goals.
+Up-to-date, high quality study materials are used.
+Many of our classrooms are equipped with computers with programs designed to help learners prepare for the GED and the CRC.
 Each student works at his/her own pace on specific skills.
-Our instructors give a skills test to evaluate the adult learners’ skills in reading, spelling, language, and math.
-The test allows our instructors to identify the specific skills that each learner needs to work on.
+Our instructors give a skills test to evaluate the adult learner’s skills in reading, language, and math.
+The test allows our instructors to identify the specific skills on which each learner needs to work.
 There is no pass or fail on this test.
 It simply allows us to identify individual needs and design an individualized course of study for each adult learner.
-Instructors guide adult learners through their individual courses of study and help the learners whenever the learners have problems with the material.
-Individualized instruction and testing can also be helpful for students who want to brush up on their skills in preparation for COMPASS, Ability to Benefit, GED, and WorkKeys testing.
+Instructors guide adult learners through individual courses of study and help the learners whenever the learners have problems with the material.
+Individualized instruction and testing can also be helpful for students who want to brush up on their skills in preparation for COMPASS, GED, and WorkKeys® testing.

-The Shelton State Community College Adult Education Program provides services to Bibb, Greene, Hale, Sumter, and Tuscaloosa Counties.
+The Shelton State Community College Adult Education Program provides services to Bibb, Greene, Hale, Sumter, and Tuscaloosa counties, as well as Demopolis.

 You must be at least 17 years old and not enrolled in a K-12 program to register for Adult Education classes.
 Registration is always open.
 Unlike K-12 public education, Adult Education classes are not guaranteed to all.
 Students attend an orientation before enrolling in a class.
-To register for classes, just call the Adult Education office (205/391-2662), and sign up for an orientation.
+To register for classes, call the Adult Education office (205.391.2662), and sign up for orientation.